 There is no “one size fits all” solution for TMJD, and your treatment is customized based on in-depth analysis and accurate diagnosis of the cause of your symptoms.
 Some of the common treatments include removable orthotic splint therapy, orthodontics, restoring worn teeth and old dental work to optimal biologic form, or replacing missing teeth in order to balance the chewing system to function normally.
-For more information on TMJD solutions, click here.
+For more information on the bioesthetic approach to TMJD click here.

 Drs.
-Kinneys use The Biolase® Epic 10™ soft tissue diode laser, which is FDA approved for non-invasive temporary relief of minor pain, to treat pain associated with TMJD.
+Kinney uses The Biolase® Epic 10™ soft tissue diode laser, which is FDA approved for non-invasive temporary relief of minor pain, to treat pain associated with TMJD.
 Treatment for TMJD can involve adjunctive healthcare providers such as physical therapists, chiropractors, massage therapists, acupuncturists, MDs, and naturopathic doctors.

 Dental Sleep Medicine